 The ‘points currency’ is KrisFlyer miles, which are easily earned through credit cards, flying and bonus points promotions.
-These can then be redeemed for great-value award flights in all classes, including Singapore Airlines First Class and Suites.
+These can then be redeemed for great-value reward flights in all classes, including Singapore Airlines First Class and Suites.

 This guide is ground zero for those who are just starting off.
 Read on for how to join the program, earn as many points as you can, and use them for maximum value and amazing flight experiences.